 Fees and Costs

-Acorns and Stash, as well as other micro-investing apps, aim to make investing accessible for people who can’t pay a financial adviser or spare thousands of dollars to invest.
+Acorns and Stash, as well as other micro-investing apps, aim to make investing accessible with low-cost products for people who can’t pay a financial adviser or spare thousands of dollars to invest.

 To that end, they both limit fees — but do your math.
 Even $1 per month could be a substantial percentage of your assets under management if you only invest spare change, so ensure you invest and earn enough to make the fees worth it.

-Acorns offers three subscription levels, based on the products you want to use:
+Acorns offers two subscription levels.
+You’ll pay a single monthly fee based on the products you want to use:

-- Invest and Later. $2 per month until you have $1 million invested
+- Personal, Including Invest, Later, and Checking. $3 per month until you have $1 million invested

-- Invest, Later, and Spend. $3 per month
+- Family, Including Invest, Later, and Checking, and Early. $5 per month

 You can’t mix and match products any other way.
-In other words, if you want a Spend account, you have to pay $3 per month and have access to a Spend, Later, and Invest account, whether you contribute to the investment accounts or not.
+In other words, if you want a Checking account, you have to pay $3 per month and have access to a Checking , Later, and Invest account, whether you contribute to the investment accounts or not.

-The minimum deposit to open an account is $5.
+There is no minimum deposit to open an account.
+The minimum investment amount for any account is $5.

-Acorns Spend charges few fees other than the monthly subscription.
+Acorns Checking charges few fees other than the monthly subscription.
 There are no fees for bank transfers, overdrafts, minimum balance requirements, or foreign transactions, and it reimburses ATM fees each month.

 You may also pay fees associated with investments.

 - Growth.
-For $3 per month, get Stash Invest, banking, and retirement accounts and earn Stock-Back rewards8.
+For $3 per month, get Stash Invest, banking, and retirement accounts earn Stock-Back® rewards2, and get a $1,000 life insurance policy through Avibra4.

 - Stash+.
-For $9 per month, get personal investment, banking, and retirement accounts, and Stock-Back rewards, plus custodial investment accounts for two kids and a metal debit card for your banking account8.
+For $9 per month, get personal investment, banking, and retirement accounts, and Stock-Back® rewards2, plus custodial investment accounts for two kids and a metal debit card for your banking account, and get a $10,000 life insurance policy through Avibra4.

-Stash doesn’t set a minimum deposit to open an account.
+Stash doesn’t set a minimum deposit to open a banking or investment account.
+You must deposit at least $1 to open a custodial or retirement account.

-A Stash banking account doesn’t charge fees for overdrafts or have minimum balance requirements9.
-Purchases outside the U.S. are subject to foreign transaction fees.
+A Stash banking account1 doesn’t charge fees for overdrafts or have monthly balance fees5.
+Purchases outside the U.S. are subject to foreign currency conversion charges.
+You can get access to thousands of fee-free ATMs6.
+You’ll pay a $2.50 withdrawal fee for out-of-network ATMs, plus any fee the ATM operator may charge.5

 Checking Account Features